Gerri Sinclair

-Gerri Sinclair serves as the Innovation Commissioner for the Government of British Columbia.
-She was appointed in July 2020.
+Gerri Sinclair served as the Innovation Commissioner for the Government of British Columbia from July 2020. until March 31, 2024.
+After concluding her term as Innovation Commissioner, Sinclair joined the Vancouver Airport Authority in April 2024, as Interim Vice President: Information Technology and Chief Information Officer (CIO).

-Sinclair previously served as a Managing Director at Kensington Capital Partners and was the leader of the firm's Vancouver office, managing the $100 million BC Technology fund and the $91 million BC Renaissance Fund.
-She has also served as a Director on the Boards of numerous public and private companies and organizations.
+Sinclair previously served as a managing director at Kensington Capital Partners and was the leader of the firm's Vancouver office, managing the $100 million BC Technology fund.

 Sinclair holds a Ph.D. in Renaissance Drama as well as an honorary Doctor of Science in Computing Science from the University of British Columbia.
 Sinclair was the founding Director of the ExCITE lab at Simon Fraser University, where she was an English professor.
 She was the founder and CEO of NCompass Labs Inc, which was acquired by Microsoft in 2001.
-She was General Manager for the MSN Canada subsidiary.
+She was general manager for the MSN Canada subsidiary.

 Sinclair has served on a number of Canadian national and provincial advisory boards, including the National Advisory Council on the Information Highway and the National Broadband Task Force.
 She was formerly President of the British Columbia Premier's Technology Council.